 Human rights

-More than 1,000 indigenous participants from all over the world will be at United Nations Headquarters from 24 April to 5 May to attend the sixteenth session of the United Nations Permanent Forum on Indigenous Issues.
+More than 1,000 indigenous participants from all over the world will be at United Nations Headquarters from 16 to 27 April to participate in the seventeenth session of the United Nations Permanent Forum on Indigenous Issues.
+This year’s session is focused on indigenous peoples’ collective rights to lands, territories and natural resources.

 Following are UN Secretary-General António Guterres’ remarks to the Human Rights Council, in Geneva today: